-Belters: Character can originate on any world as long as the wet or less. system has at least one planetoid belt.
-Grav Vehicle: Tech level stellar or greater.
-Bureaucrats: Character must originate on a world with a Prop-driven Fixed Wing Aircraft: Tech level indust to stellar, population of mod pop or greater. atmosphere standard or more.
-Diplomats: Character must originate on the main world of Jet-propelled Fixed Wing Aircraft: Tech level pre-stellar to any system. stellar, atmosphere thin or more.
-Doctors: Character must originate on a world with a tech level Helicopters: Tech level pre-stellar to stellar, atmosphere stanof indust or greater. dard or more.
-Flyers: Character must originate on a world with a tech level Hovercraft: Tech level pre-stellar to stellar, atmosphere stanof indust or greater, a population of mod pop or greater, and dard or more. an atmosphere of thin or greater.
-Small Watercraft: Tech level pre-stellar or less, hydrographics Hunters: Character can originate on any world. wet or more.
+Belters: Character can originate on any world as long as the system has at least one planetoid belt.

+Bureaucrats: Character must originate on a world with a population of mod pop or greater.

+Diplomats: Character must originate on the main world of any system.

+Doctors: Character must originate on a world with a tech level of indust or greater.

+Flyers: Character must originate on a world with a tech level of indust or greater, a population of mod pop or greater, and an atmosphere of thin or greater.

+Hunters: Character can originate on any world.

 Nobles: Character can originate on any world.

-Large Watercraft: Tech level stellar or less, hydrographics wet Other: Character can originate on any world. or more.
-Pirates: Character must originate on a world with a tech level Submersibles: Tech level stellar or less, hydrographics wet or of pre-stellar or greater. more.
+Other: Character can originate on any world.

+Pirates: Character must originate on a world with a tech level of pre-stellar or greater.

 Rogues: Character can originate on any world.

-Lighter-than-air Craft: Tech level pre-indust to stellar, at- Sailors: Character must originate on a world with a mosphere standard or more. hydrographics of wet or greater.
-Ship's Boat: Tech level pre-stellar or greater.
-Scientists: Character must originate on a world with a tech Homeworld law level and tech level apply when selecting level of indust or greater. any weapon skill (Rogue, Pirate, and Other may use one law Some skills are limited to characters of certain world types: level lower than their homeworld, however).
+Sailors: Character must originate on a world with a hydrographics of wet or greater.

+Scientists: Character must originate on a world with a tech level of indust or greater.

-Some skills are limited to characters of certain world types: Wheeled Vehicle: Tech level indust or greater, hydrographics of wet or less.
+Some skills are limited to characters of certain world types:

+Wheeled Vehicle: Tech level indust or greater, hydrographics of wet or less.